baltpeter/thesis-mobile-consent-dialogs/thesis/200_legal-background.md

 Also unlike the GDPR, Art.
 5(3) ePD does not provide multiple possible legal bases that could apply.
 There are only two options: Either the reading or storing falls under the exception of being strictly necessary (a clause that has to be interpreted narrowly, with for example tracking and advertising not being strictly necessary despite many publishers' insistence [@article29dataprotectionworkingpartyOpinion0420122012]), or it requires prior informed consent by the user.

 For a long time, Germany had not actually properly implemented Art.
-5(3) ePD into national law. § 15(3) TMG instead directly contradicted it, allowing an opt-out mechanism for cookies [@hesselForceDecember20212021].
+5(3) ePD into national law.
+The national implementation in § 15(3) TMG ("Telemediengesetz") instead directly contradicted the ePD, allowing an opt-out mechanism for cookies [@hesselForceDecember20212021].
 In its October 2019 Planet49 decision, the European Court of Justice ruled that § 15(3) TMG had to be interpreted in line with Art.
 5(3) ePD, even against the explicit wording of that provision [@BundesverbandVerbraucherzentralenUnd2019; @schremsCJEUC673172022].

 This finally resulted in Germany changing the law.
 Since December 2021, Germany implements Art.
 5(3) ePD through the "Gesetz zur Regelung des Datenschutzes und des Schutzes der Privatsphäre in der Telekommunikation und bei Telemedien" (TTDSG).
 In particular, § 25 TTDSG defines privacy protections for terminal equipment. § 25(1) TTDSG mandates that information may only be stored on or accessed from a user's terminal equipment if the user has given consent based on clear and comprehensive information, which is to be provided in accordance with the GDPR. § 25(2) TTDSG then provides two exceptions from that rule, namely if (1) the sole purpose of the storing or access is to carry out the transmission of a communication over a public telecommunications network, or if (2) it is necessary to provide a telemedia service that is explicitly requested by the user.